Blobfolio/blob-common/blob-common/docs/TOOL.md

 ## common_array_map_recursive()

 Recursively apply a callback function (without breaking array keys).
 Non-iterable objects are returned as-is.
+Other handling is up to the callback function.

 #### Arguments

- * (*callable*) Function
+ * (*callable*) Function (by value)
  * (*mixed*) Variable

 #### Return